vishaldas72/YonoAssessMent/README.md

 ---

-## Why LangGraph
+## Why these choices

+Every meaningful tradeoff in the stack, explained.
+The table at the top is the summary; this is the reasoning.

+### Agent runtime — LangGraph

 The challenge spec allowed openclaw.ai, LangGraph, CrewAI, AutoGen, or a custom runtime.
 We chose **LangGraph** because:

 1. **The visual workflow builder maps cleanly to its model.** React Flow gives us a node-edge graph; LangGraph compiles a typed `StateGraph` from the same shape.
 No impedance mismatch.
 2. **It handles the bits we don't want to reinvent.** Tool-calling loop (ReAct), checkpointing, conditional edges, async streaming events — all in the box.